Spirula: Description

 S. spirula has a squid-like body between 35 mm and 45 mm long.
 It is a decapod, with eight arms and two longer tentacles, all with suckers.
 The arms and tentacles can all be withdrawn completely into the mantle.

 The species lacks a radula (or, at most, has a vestigial radula).

 Shell

 The most distinctive feature of this species is its buoyancy organ, an internal, chambered, endogastrically coiled shell in the shape of an open planispiral (a flat spiral wherein the coils do not touch each other), and consisting of two prismatic layers.
 The shell functions to osmotically control buoyancy.

-Another trait is that it is mineralized, a feature only seen in cuttlefish and the nautilus amongst extant species.
+Unlike the nautilus, which exchange air and liquid only in the three most adoral chambers (the remaining chambers always being gas-filled), spirula can bring cameral fluid into all of their chambers.
+Another trait is that it is mineralized, a feature only seen in cuttlefish and the nautilus amongst extant species of cephalopods.

 The siphuncle is marginal, on the inner surface of the spiral.

 Behaviour

 S. spirula is capable of emitting a green light from a photophore located at the tip of its mantle, between the ear-shaped fins.

 Evidently this seems as a counter-illumination strategy, as in situ observations have captured footage of animals in a vertical stance, with photophore pointing downward and head up.